 This has to do also with responsible gaming but should not be confused together.
-But many casinos offer questionnaire that looks pretty much like this!
+But many casinos offer a questionnaire that looks pretty much like this!

 Is My Gambling Problematic?

-If you unsure if your, a friend’s or family member’s gambling is problematic, consider the following questions:
+If you are unsure if your, a friend’s or family member’s gambling is problematic, consider the following questions:

 - Do you avoid your daily responsibilities (work, college etc.) in order to gamble?